CyberNilsen/OverTheWire-Solutions/Bandit/5-6/README.md

 - not executable
 ```

-from the last level we know we have to do the same but use multiple arguments
+From the last level, we know we have to do something similar, but this time using multiple arguments with the `find` command.

-ls.png
+`ls.png`

-here we can see that there are lots of directories, and inside one of those directories there are lots of files
+Here we can see that there are lots of directories, and inside one of those directories there are lots of files:

 ```
 bandit5@bandit:~/inhere/maybehere00$ ls